 The interior has an ambiance of elegance and fine craftsmanship with thin chrome accents, uplevel soft-touch materials, and standard leather seating trim with contrast stitching.
 Three-layer acoustic side glass minimizes wind and tire noise.
 A flat platform floor and split-fold seating enhance flexibility and increase interior space for a total of 149.8 cubic feet.
 Second-row seating slides fore and aft by six inches as needed to benefit passenger legroom or increase rear cargo space; this sliding feature also negates the need to remove a child seat strapped into the second row, when accessing the third row.
 Traditionally a tight space, the third row can accommodate children or adults with impressive head-and knee room; behind is 15.8 cu.-ft. of stowage.

-Available in both front- and all-wheel-drive versions, the QX60 is offered with a choice of two powerful and efficient powertrains.
-Standard is a 3.5-liter V-6 gasoline engine that makes 265 horsepower at 6,400 rpm with peak torque of 248 lb.-ft. at 4,400 rpm.
+Available in both front- and all-wheel-drive versions, the QX60 offers a choice of two powerful and efficient powertrains.
+Standard is a 3.5-liter V6 gasoline engine that makes 265 horsepower at 6,400 rpm with peak torque of 248 lb.-ft. at 4,400 rpm.
 Optional is a hybrid powertrain; a supercharged 2.5-liter inline-four-cylinder engine is paired with an electric motor powered by a compact Lithium-ion battery pack to produce a total of 250 horsepower and 243 lb.-ft. of torque.
-Both are mated to a sport-tuned, electronically controlled continuously variable transmission featuring Infiniti’s D-Step transmission logic that adjusts the shift feel of the CVT to mimic the shift patterns of a more traditional step transmission.
+Both are mated to a sport-tuned, electronically controlled continuously variable transmission.
+It features Infiniti’s D-Step transmission logic that adjusts the shift feel of the CVT to mimic the shift patterns of a more traditional step transmission.
 A manual shift mode allows the driver to select from the preset gear ratios, if preferred.
-Fuel economy is estimated at 21 mpg city, 27 mph highway (FWD) or 19/26 (AWD).
+Fuel economy estimates are 21 mpg city, 27 mph highway (FWD) or 19/26 (AWD).

 An Infiniti Drive Mode rotary selector lets the driver dial in one of four drive modes –- Standard, Sport, Eco and Snow –- to vary throttle response and gearshift patterns to optimize performance for road conditions and preferences.
 Retuned vehicle-speed-sensitive power steering and updated independent-strut-front and multi-link-rear suspension systems with new shock absorbers and spring units give smoother ride control with less body movement when cornering.

-Safeguarding occupants is a top priority, with several advanced safety technologies now available through revised options packages, including a comprehensive predictive forward collision system with emergency braking and pedestrian detection; this technology watches the vehicle in front and tracks vehicle speeds to detect and help prevent or mitigate a collision.
+Safeguarding occupants is a top priority, with several advanced safety technologies now available through revised options packages.
+That includes a comprehensive predictive forward collision system with emergency braking and pedestrian detection.
+This technology watches the vehicle in front and tracks vehicle speeds to detect and help prevent or mitigate a collision.
 Around View monitor with moving object detection uses four wide-angle lenses mounted around the vehicle to provide a “birds-eye” view on the center console for a clear picture of nearby hazards during low-speed maneuvers.
 Backup collision intervention alerts the driver to crossing vehicles and other large stationary objects behind the vehicle when moving in reverse; if necessary, the system will automatically brake to help avoid or mitigate a collision.

 Assistive technology features include Infiniti Connection services with 24-hour automatic crash notification, emergency call, enhanced roadside assistance, stolen vehicle reporting, remote door lock/unlock, alarm notification, maintenance alerts, and scheduled maintenance notification.
 An especially handy feature is the “My Schedule” function that can automatically sync a user’s schedule through Google Calendar and provide navigation guidance to appointments.

-Infiniti’s “Personal Assistant” concierge service provides 24-hour access to a live team of professionals to provide assistance at the touch of a button from inside the vehicle or through the owner’s mobile or home phone.
+The Infiniti “Personal Assistant” concierge service provides 24-hour access to a live team of professionals.
+They provide assistance at the touch of a button from inside the vehicle or through the owner’s mobile or home phone.
 Personal Assistant services can also locate points of interest, find a restaurant, make the reservation, and send directions directly to the QX60’s hard drive navigation system.

 We drove the new model over a course of 125 miles in the San Antonio environs.
 Notable is its quiet, luxury-appointed cabin; its high level of technology and communications features; and its responsive ride and handling.
 Additionally, the premium model has numerous options packages that bring uplevel technology and equipment as well as elegant trims.

-The 2016 Infiniti QX60 is available in four models: QX60 (starting at $42,600), QX60 AWD ($44,400), QX60 Hybrid ($52,050), and QX60 Hybrid AWD ($53,450); destination and handling is $995.
-Rearview monitor, tri-zone temperature control, and a power sliding moonroof with tinted glass, one-touch open/close, tilt feature and sliding sunshade are standard on all models.
+The 2016 Infiniti QX60 is available in four models.
+The QX60 (starting at $42,600), QX60 AWD ($44,400), QX60 Hybrid ($52,050), and QX60 Hybrid AWD ($53,450); destination and handling is $995.
+Rearview monitor, tri-zone temperature control, and a power sliding moonroof with tinted glass, one-touch open/close, tilt feature and sliding sunshade are standard.
 Standard connectivity and entertainment features include Bluetooth hands-free connectivity, six-speaker AM/FM/CD audio, SiriusXM Satellite Radio, and USB connection ports for iPod interface and other compatible devices.
 Seven equipment packages and seven exterior colors allow customization according to individual needs and preferences.